GabyUSTC/lds-homepage/content/authors/junkangwu/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Junkang Wu is a third-year (硕博连读第三年) PhD student at the USTC Lab for Data Science, where he is supervised by Prof. Xiangnan He and Prof. Xiang Wang.
-His research interests includes machine learning, data mining, self-supervised learning, particularly in recommendation system, and graph learning.
+Junkang Wu is a forth-year (硕博连读第四年) PhD student at the USTC Lab for Data Science, where he is supervised by Prof. Xiangnan He and Prof. Xiang Wang.
+His research interests includes alignment of large language models, self-supervised learning, and distributionally robust optimization.
+For his most recent updates and work, please visit https://junkangwu.github.io/.